kraianyn/distress/Ideas.md

 This section is for the scheduled courses.
 It has a subsection for all the courses, and another one for the courses the user is an instructor on.
-Multiple views (list, calendar) and are available.
+Multiple views (list, calendar) are available.

-The page of a scheduled course contains the name, the date, the location, and the instructors.
+The page of a scheduled course contains the name, the date, the location, the instructors, and an optional note.

 ## Course types

-This section is for what courses there are, i.e. the course types (Trauma care, BLS, TCCC ASM...).
+This section is for what courses there are, i.e. the course types: Trauma care, BLS, TCCC ASM...

 The page of a course type contains the name, the duration, the instructors needed, the price, and the capacity.